omaomach/inkmasters-backend/README.md

-# Afrikaan Restaurant API
+# Inkmasters API
-## Author Name:
+## Engineer
-Andrew Omondi Ochieng
+Omao Joash Machoka
-## Project Name:
+## Project Name
-Afrikaan Restaurant
+Inkmasters
-## Description of the program:
+## Description
-The program is a food ordering application where one can order food from one of the major cities in kenya.
-The user has the ability to choose a specific restaurant on which to order a particular food item(s) from the menu.
+Inkmasters exposes licensed tattoo artists to the world.
+It will ensure that tattoo lovers are linked to the best artists in the business.
 ## Technology Used
 * Ruby on Rails
 * Ruby
 * Railway Hosting
+* PostreSQL
 ## Setup Requirements
     - Git (to clone the repository)
-    - Ruby 2.7.4
+    - Ruby 3.0.4
-    - Rails 7.0.4
+    - Rails 6.1.7
-    - PostgreSQL (to run the database)
+    - PostgreSQL as my database
     - Postman (to test the API)
-    - Railway cli (if you want to deploy to Railway)
+    - Railway cli for backend deployment
 ## Setup Installation
     - Clone the repository
     - Run the following commands in the repository: